 The information provided here has not been independently reviewed.

-Stefnir hf. operates investment funds pursuant to Act No. 45/2020 on Alternative Investment Fund Managers, and UCITS pursuant to Act No. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS).
+Stefnir hf. operates as an alternative investment fund manager pursuant to Act No. 45/2020 on Alternative Investment Fund Managers, and UCITS pursuant to Act No. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS).

 Please note that investing in unit shares involves a certain amount of risk.
 Investments can fall in value or lose all of their value.
-An investment fund is generally considered to represent a higher risk investment than a UCITS.
-The greater risk associated with investment funds is a result of its broader investment limits which could result in less risk distribution than in a UCITS.
+An alternative investment fund is generally considered to represent a higher risk investment than a UCITS.
+The greater risk associated with alternative investment funds is a result of its broader investment limits which could result in less risk distribution than in a UCITS.